detailyang/welcome/archive/aleo/04_opcodes.md

 #### Description

 Divides `first` by `second`, storing the outcome in `destination`.
-Halts on division by zero.
+Halts on division by zero and underflow.

 For integer types, this operation performs truncated division.
 Furthermore, a constraint is added to check for underflow.
 This underflow happens when dividing the minimum value of a signed integer type by `-1`.
 For example, `div -128i8 -1i8` would result in underflow, since `128` cannot be represented as an `i8`.

 For cases where wrapping semantics are needed for integer types, see the [div.w](#div.w) instruction.